exelo/exelo/README.md

-- 👋 Hi, I’m Eucario Xelo @exelo.
-I’m interested learning about new technology.
+👋 Hi, I’m Eucario Xelo.
+I’m interested in learning about new Tech!
+10+ of professional experience.
+My companies mostly had proprietary in-house software.
+Have not had time to add scripts and code here, but will try to make updates as much as I can...

 * 📫 Eucario.Xelo@gmail.com

 <!---